jemysh007/jemysh007/programming/Python.md

 ## 6. **Dictionaries**

 ### 6.1 **Accessing Dictionary Elements**

+You can access dictionary values using their keys.

 ```python
 my_dict = {"name": "John", "age": 30}
 print(my_dict["name"])  # Outputs: John
 ```

 ### 6.2 **Adding/Updating Key-Value Pairs**

+You can add or update key-value pairs in a dictionary.

 ```python
 my_dict["location"] = "New York"
 print(my_dict)  # Outputs: {'name': 'John', 'age': 30, 'location': 'New York'}
 ```

 ### 6.3 **Removing Items**

+You can remove items from a dictionary using the `del` statement.

 ```python
 del my_dict["age"]
 print(my_dict)  # Outputs: {'name': 'John', 'location': 'New York'}